-Ed 260 READING IN THE ELEMENTARY SCHOOL

-Scope and sequence of reading in the elementary school with emphasis on methods of teaching reading at the various maturity levels of children.
-Offered every term.
+Ed 260 READING IN THE ELEMENTARY SCHOOL (3-0) 3 Scope and sequence of reading in the elementary school with emphasis on methods of teaching reading at the various maturity levels of children.
+Offered Fall and Winter terms.

 Prerequisite: Ed 201 or prior approval of instructor.